biocastro/CC-ABM/README.md

 # CC-ABM
-A Cell Cycle Agent-Based Model of the Fission Yeast
+This repository holds the Cell Cycle Agent-Based Model of the Fission Yeast developed in NetLogo as part of a project of a master thesis and a scientific journal paper